 Growing Courgettes at the Allotment

-They can be sown directly outdoors or in containers from late April onwards once the threat of frost has gone.
-You can sow indoors earlier; during March by using 3inch pots and sowing the seed sideways in compost.
 Sow two seeds in each pot and keep the stronger seedling.
-Propagate the pots or cover with clear plastic until the seedlings appear and keep the pots on a warm and sunny windowsill.
+Propagate the pots or cover them with clear plastic until the seedlings appear and keep the pots on a warm and sunny windowsill.

 You can sow outdoors in a sunny position, once they have been hardened off during late April onwards, with well-rotted manure or compost.
 Courgette seeds should be sown on their side to prevent rotting, approximately an inch deep; sow two or three and then you can whittle down to leave the strongest if you wish.

-Courgettes do produce quite a glut and so one or two plants should be ample for an average family.
+Courgettes do produce quite a glut so one or two plants should be ample for an average family.
 Allow a couple of feet between each plant, as they can grow pretty large and have large leaves.
-Keep an eye for powdery mildew on the leaves.
+Keep an eye out for powdery mildew on the leaves.

 zucchini 3408739_1920